Erik84750/Nextion_DCC-EX_enclosure/README.md

   a. the enclosure contain the necessary mounting tabs for a master-PCB and a 2x 18650 Li-Ion battery/charger/UPS.

-  b. the encmosure provides the proper mounting points for the applicable Nextion display
+  b. the enclosure provides the proper mounting points for the applicable Nextion display

   c. hoes are provided for an ON/OFF switch and a jack 3-pole receptacle for wired tethering (RX, TX, GND)